KQEFEM/EigenProblem/README.md

 Currently this code only runs for a cube and dirichlet BCs but can be extended.

+## Running
+To run this code use the main.py file and change the parameters are your leisure.

 ## Features
 - **Finite Element Mesh Generation**: Supports different domain types, such as `cube` and `rectangle`.
 - **Eigenvalue Problem Solver**: Uses SLEPc (a suite for solving eigenvalue problems) to compute eigenvalues of the system.